dmeeco/fernfolio-11ty-template/src/projects/climate-connection.md

   - Event Branding
   - Service Design
 ---
+**Disclaimer:** This project presents a completed brand identity project.
+While the client did not implement the final deliverables, this foundational experience, informed by various inspirations, showcases the my capabilities.
+Inquiries for future collaborations are welcome.

+- - -

 *Note: This document contains proprietary information.
 Distribution or reproduction without explicit consent is prohibited.*

-- - -

-**Disclaimer:** This case study presents a completed brand identity project.
-While the client did not implement the final deliverables, this foundational experience, informed by various inspirations, showcases the designer's capabilities.
-Inquiries for future collaborations are welcome.

 - - -